tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/idp-federation.md

 ## Versions

 The example was tested with openDesk v0.7.0 using its integrated Keycloak v24.0.3.
-As external IdP, we also used an openDesk deployment of the same version but created a separate realm for proper configuration separation.
+As external IdP, we also used an openDesk deployment of the same version, but created a separate realm for proper configuration separation.

 ## Example values